 On June 17, 2019, CPS Energy filed a motion for rehearing with the Texas Supreme Court arguing that the high court erred in its May 17, 2019 opinion by holding that CPS Energy waived the "argument" that a cable company is not entitled to the nondiscriminatory protections of State law applicable to a certificated telecommunications provider for failure to raise the argument at a lower court.
 The motion for rehearing asserts that error occurred because the holding is contrary to the court's long-standing precedent providing that "issues" not raised below are waived, but parties are free to construct new "arguments" in response to issues raised before the high court by opposing parties, whether or not those arguments were raised at a lower court.
 On October 4, 2019, the motion for rehearing was denied.
 On October 8, 2019, the Texas Supreme Court remanded the case back to the District Court, which issued a Final Judgment of Remand on March 13, 2020.
 The PUCT opened Docket No. 50665 on March 16, 2020 for the purpose of issuing an Order on Remand incorporating the findings and rulings on appeal as reflected in the Final Judgment on Remand.
-The matter is currently pending before the PUCT.
+The PUCT issued its Final Order on Remand on April 7, 2021 but failed to fully incorporate into several Findings of Fact ("FOF") and Conclusions of Law ("COL") certain appellate holdings of the Final Order on Rehearing related to Docket No. 36633.
+After denial of its motion for rehearing, CPS Energy filed an appeal of the PUCT's Final Order on Remand on June 11, 2021 in Travis County pursuant to the Texas Administrative Procedure Act.
+CPS Energy claims that the PUCT erred in adopting a Final Order on Remand that contains narrative descriptions but failed to incorporate into FOF and COL appropriate underlying appellate holdings as instructed on appeal.
+The Texas Attorney General filed an Original Answer on behalf of the PUCT on July 23, 2021 and requests for intervention were subsequently filed by Spectrum and AT&T. The lawsuit is styled as CPS Energy's Original Petition for Judicial Review, Case No. D-1-GN-21-002743, in the Travis County 459th Judicial District Court.